dit4c/dit4c-website/src/resbaz.md

 All five nodes were then deployed with routing containers, and three of the nodes with portal containers.
 A [cluster manager][cm] was used to monitor the portal containers and setup continuous replication between the three CouchDB instances.

-Round-robin DNS was used to spread requests between the five compute nodes.
+Round-robin DNS was used to spread requests between the five cluster nodes.
 The [dynamic reverse proxies][nginx-etcd-vhosts] spread requests between the three portal nodes and to the correct compute nodes for containers.

 ## High Availability